Naz Riasat went from British Army captain to

 Find Out More About A Career In Financial Services

 A series of Insight events have been organised to allow interested parties to discover more about moving into a career in wealth management.
 Events are regularly held across the UK and details about the dates and venues can be found on the St. James’s Place Academy website.

-These events are an initiative run by the St. James’s Place Academy, which offers training and development for individuals looking to become qualified financial planning and wealth advice professionals.
-Upon graduation, they have the opportunity to establish their own financial advice and wealth management business or join an established St. James's Place Practice as a qualified Adviser.
-Attendees are given the opportunity to hear first-hand how individuals have made the transition, what it is like to be a wealth manager including what a wealth manager does, and how they can retrain to do this with the St. James’s Place Academy.
+These events are an initiative run by the St. James’s Place Academy, which offers training and development for individuals looking to become qualified financial planners.
+Upon graduation, they have the opportunity to establish their own financial advice and wealth management business or join an established St. James's Place Practice as an Adviser.
+Attendees are given the opportunity to hear firsthand how individuals have made the transition, what it is like to be a wealth manager including what a wealth manager does, and how they can retrain to do this with the St. James’s Place Academy.